XenHat/Molokai-Pastel/README.md

 it wasn't released to the public.
 However, based on his screenshots, [Tomas Restrepo][6] ported it to the vim text editor.

-When I told [someone I know][6] I was looking for a color scheme, he mentionned "Molokai".
+When I told [someone I know][6] I was looking for a color scheme, he mentioned "Molokai".
 I liked the theme and I wanted to use it daily.
 Since I could not find a Sublime Text version of it, I decided to attempt to rebuild it.